e-labInnovations/wp-cospend/API_DESIGN.md

 - **Display**: If linked, always show Alice's WP profile info; if not, show the info from the member table.
 - **Unlink member**: If needed, unlink a member from a WP user, reverting to the member table data.
 - **Set default currency**: User sets their preferred currency, which is stored in usermeta.

+## System Categories and Tags

+The application includes a set of predefined system categories and tags that are available to all users and cannot be deleted.
+These are marked with `is_system = true` in the database.

+### System Categories

+- Food & Dining
+- Transportation
+- Housing
+- Utilities
+- Entertainment
+- Shopping
+- Health & Medical
+- Education
+- Travel
+- Other

+### System Tags

+- Recurring
+- One-time
+- Urgent
+- Personal
+- Business
+- Shared
+- Reimbursable
+- Tax-deductible

+System categories and tags can be used by all users but cannot be modified or deleted.
+Users can create their own custom categories and tags by setting `is_system = false`.